 In what areas of the recovery process do you feel exposed, and require greater support to overcome?
 Have you identified any mental health factors that trigger the need to use, that were absent before?

 What are your plans for pre-empting these helpless moments and dealing with the addiction for good?
 What could be your next move?

 Nearly every individual who starts detox, successfully completes.
-Generally, individuals who embrace detox in controlled environments, do finish the process.
+It makes sense that people who start detox in a supervised programme complete the regimen.

 Other client’s weekly diaries will include contact with a sponsor, group therapy, plus several weekly mutual aid discussions.

 Others will only reach a stable point after several weekly therapy sessions, consulting different specialists for different health problems, support from loved ones and mutual aid sessions or calls.

 Nevertheless, it is essential to change your mindset.